InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 * They knock at the door.
 * They anticipate and follow house rules.
-* They understand they are not the home owner and acty accordingly.
+* They understand they are not the home owner and act accordingly.

 How do these expectations apply to InnerSource projects?